jtattermusch/grpc-loadbalancing-kubernetes-examples/README.md

 ## Example 1: Round Robin Loadbalancing with gRPC's built-in loadbalancing policy

-gRPC has a round robin loadbalancer built into its clients.
+This example shows how to use gRPC client with its built-in round robin loadbalancer.

 First we need to deploy a headless service with multiple backends
 ```